cloudlinux/cloudlinux-doc/docs/control_panel_integration/README.md

 :::tip Warning
-When using sudo, you must configure sudo with NOSETENV tag in order to forbid user to override `SUDO_USER` environment or use `logname` command to user who run comannd through sudo.
+When using sudo, you must configure sudo with NOSETENV tag in order to forbid user to override `SUDO_USER` environment or use other secure methods (e.g. `logname`) to get the user who ran the command through sudo.
 :::

 As an alternative for sudo you can use regular SUID scripts, but we strongly recommend